 After making the reservation with Student Center & Event Services, the authorized signer must go directly to ASUCI to request a SCS#.
 If this process is not completed within one business day, the authorized signer may be billed through their individual Zot Bill account.
 Reservations on Zot Bill will incur a $.50 processing fee.
 In addition, if the balance is not paid within 30 days, a $20.00 late fee will be applied and may potentially affect an individual's enrollment in courses and financial aid.
 If the authorized signer does not pay up front or through ASUCI, the individual will be billed for the reservation directly to their Zot Bill.
 Authorized signers should contact Student Center & Event Services at (949) 824-5252 or visit their office on the 3rd floor of the Student Center (above the West food courts).

-Can my groups use the UCI name and logos?
+Can my organization use the UCI name and logos?

 Should we have an advisor?

 It is highly encouraged that campus organizations avail themselves of a faculty or staff advisor.
 Inquire with Student Life & Leadership (formerly known as the Office of the Dean of Students) for more information or assistance on how to secure an advisor.